-Before the training even begins, get your little girl excited about this change with a shopping trip.
+Before the training even begins, get some potty training must-haves.
+Even better, get your little girl excited about this change with a shopping trip.
 My daughter and I made a big deal about our “big girl panties shopping day.”
-I hyped it up for a couple days, letting her know that she will have a special mommy-daughter bonding time to buy something just for her.
+I hyped it up for a couple of days, letting her know she would have a special mommy-daughter bonding time to buy something just for her.
 While she didn’t fully understand the meaning or functionality behind the panties, the fact that she got to choose her favorite designs made it something she was excited to start wearing.
-This also created a sense of desire for her to choose Peppa Pig over Pampers.
+This also created a desire for her to select Pig Peppa over Pampers.

 2. Go Diaper-less for a Few Days

-Once it came time for the training to start, I basically blocked off a full weekend where we had no plans at all.
-No leaving the house, no going to the zoo, no running errands.
-And for a full 3 days, I let Lace run around diaper-less.
-I also purchased three cheap “potties,” and placed them around the house – one in the bathroom, one in the living room, and one in the kitchen.
+Once it came time for the training to start, I blocked off an entire weekend with no plans.
+No leaving the house, going to the zoo, running errands.
+And for a full three days, I let Lace run around diaper-less.
+I also purchased three cheap “potties” and placed them around the house – one in the bathroom, one in the living room, and one in the kitchen.

-I explained to her that when she needed to go tee-tee, to go sit on one of those potties to do it.
+I explained that when she needed to tee-tee, sit on one of those potties to do it.
 Of course, she had plenty of accidents because she wasn’t used to relieving herself anywhere but inside her diaper.
 But every time I noticed she started to trickle a little bit, I’d pick her up and lead her over to the nearest potty.
-Once she finished, I’d let her look at it, so she starts to grasp the concept little by little.
+Once she finished, I’d let her look at it so she started to grasp the concept little by little.

 3. Give Her a Treat Every Time She Goes

 Bribery, what a beautiful thing!
-Many moms might not agree with me on this one, but I tell you what, this totally worked for my little girl.
-I explained to her that if she went tee-tee on the potty, I’d give her a treat.
-Of course, these treats don’t have to be sugar-filled or candy-coated, it could be anything that interests your little girl – time outside, a sticker, a chance to watch her favorite TV show.
-On top of the treat, we would exuberantly rejoice every single time she used the potty.
-We’d dance, and shout, and sing, and giggle – which brings a sense of joy to the event, lessening fear and eliminating frustrations.
+Many moms might not agree with me on this one, but this worked for my little girl.
+I explained that I’d give her a treat if she went tee-tee on the potty.
+Of course, these treats don’t have to be sugar-filled or candy-coated.
+It could be anything that interests your little girl – time outside, a sticker, a chance to watch her favorite TV show.
+On top of the treat, we would exuberantly rejoice every time she used the potty.
+We’d dance, shout, sing, and giggle – which brought joy to the event, lessening fear and eliminating frustrations.

 4. Show Her the Proper Way to Wipe / Clean Up

 Here’s the deal with little girls – teaching them how to wipe is essential.
-Since their bodies are designed so differently than a little boy’s, educating her on how to clean herself is going to start developing hygiene skills that she will practice for the rest of her life.
-After every time Lace would pee, I’d wipe for her, and show her the importance of wiping front to back.
-Once I wiped for her, I’d let her have a turn, so she can get the hang of it herself.
-When it comes to poop, you can ask your little girl to lean forward (while she’s still sitting on the potty) and you wipe her from the back, and then let her have a chance to try it, too.
-And finally, of course, after flushing, hand-washing is essential!
+Since their bodies are designed so differently than a little boy’s, educating her on how to clean herself will help her develop hygiene skills that she will practice for the rest of her life.
+After every time Lace would pee, I’d wipe for her and show her the importance of wiping front to back.
+Once I wiped for her, I’d let her have a turn so that she could get the hang of it herself.
+When it comes to poop, you can ask your little girl to lean forward (while she’s still sitting on the potty), and you wipe her from the back and then let her have a chance to try it, too.
+And finally, of course, after flushing, hand washing is essential!

 5. Overall, Be Consistent

 The main thing about potty training a girl is to be consistent.
-Trust me, I know, it can be a frustrating process.
-She’s going to have accidents, meltdowns, and days where she refuses to go.
+Trust me.
+I know it can be a frustrating process.
+She will have accidents, meltdowns, and days when she refuses to go.
 And it might take way longer than just one weekend for her to understand the process – and if that’s the case, that’s okay, do it again the following weekend.